- Search The Registry

 - My Account

 On this date in 1940, Wilma Rudolph was born.
-She was an African American sprinter and first American woman to win three Olympic gold medals.
+She was a Black track & field sprinter.

 In 1981, she founded the Wilma Rudolph Foundation, a nonprofit organization focused on developing young athletic talent.
 In 1977, she published her autobiography, “Wilma: The Story of Wilma Rudolph.”
-Wilma Rudolph died in November 1994.
+Wilma Rudolph, the first American woman to win three Olympic gold medals, died in November 1994.